 Will my premium increase after a claim?

-Cover ceases to exist after claiming for disability – the disability benefit is an accelerated benefit and it means that only one claim per policy is allowed.
+Cover ceases to exist after claiming for disability.
+The disability benefit is an accelerated benefit.
+Only one claim per policy is allowed.

 How do I update my personal details?

 You call the AllLife Customer Service Department on 0861 555 559.

 How do I choose who becomes my beneficiary?